LivingLegacyMedia/vowbound/chapter_04.md

 One entry, dated twenty years ago, was barely legible:

 *Confronted him today.
-Thought I understood the power.
+Thought I understood.
 Thought I could turn it against him.
 I was wrong.
-So wrong.
 He showed me what he's built—a system where evil is the only logical choice.
 Where suffering is so great that people BEG to be emptied.
-And the Law allows it.
-The Law REQUIRES it, because the trades are fair.*
+And it all appears fair.
+Legitimate.
+Because the trades are voluntary.*

 *I can't fight him.
 Can't stop him.
-All I can do is hide the fragment and hope someone stronger finds it.
-Someone who can see what I couldn't.
-Do what I couldn't.*
+All I can do is hide it and hope someone stronger finds it.*

 *Emma keeps asking why I'm not sleeping.
 What can I tell her?
-That I've seen the future?
-That the world is going to hollow itself out one desperate trade at a time, and there's nothing I can do to stop it?*
+That the world is going to destroy itself one desperate trade at a time, and there's nothing I can do to stop it?*

 The entry ended there.

-Cassian sat back, cold spreading through his chest.
-His father hadn't hidden the coin to protect it.
-He'd hidden it because he'd given up.
-Because he'd faced Draven Kane and realized he couldn't win.
+His father had given up.
+Faced Draven Kane and realized he couldn't win.

 A knock at the door startled him from his thoughts.